Elon Musk Tries to Halt Twitter Trial With a Sneaky New Play

 On Thursday, Musk’s lawyers filed a new brief with the Delaware Court of Chancery, unilaterally requesting that a judge halt their upcoming trial and insisting that Twitter “will not take yes for an answer” on the billionaire’s renewed offer.

+Early evening, the judge agreed to postpone the proceedings until October 28, the date by which Musk’s team said they expected to close the transaction.
+If they fail to reach an agreement by then, the trial will likely begin in November.

-The social media giant is evidently unwilling to halt the proceedings until it is sure the transaction will actually go through—and that Musk's financing is fully secured.
+The social media giant had resisted halting the proceedings until it was sure the transaction will actually go through—and that Musk's financing is fully secured.
 In recent days, some sources of Musk’s original funding have reportedly gotten cold feet, throwing a portion of the deal’s logistics into question.

-In Thursday’s filing, team Musk insisted the buyout is expected to close “on or around” October 28.

 Dan Ives, an analyst at Wedbush Securities who has closely covered the litigation, said he still thought Musk was serious about the transaction, but the parties are playing “high stakes poker” in an effort to carve out favorable terms—and that neither side trusts the other.

 Twitter wants “more assurances that this [deal] is going to get done regardless of the debt financing, because now they have the upper hand,” he added.
 The company, Ives thinks, will push Musk to drop the stipulation about obtaining debt financing.
-Alternatively, the billionaire may “have to make a significant cash deposit for Twitter to make sure that he means business and there’s nothing more sinister” at play.
+Alternatively, it may insist the billionaire “make a significant cash deposit for Twitter to make sure that he means business and there’s nothing more sinister” at play.

-Representatives for Twitter did not immediately respond to The Daily Beast’s request for comment Thursday, but in a rapid counter-filing, the company rejected the argument that it was “unwilling to take yes for an answer.”
+Representatives for Twitter did not immediately respond to The Daily Beast’s request for comment, but in its own counter-filing on Thursday, the company rejected the argument that it was “unwilling to take yes for an answer.”

-Instead, its filing said, Musk’s new proposal is simply an “invitation to further mischief and delay,” because staying the trial would eliminate the time pressure placed on him to close the deal.
+Instead, its filing said, Musk’s new proposal was simply an “invitation to further mischief and delay,” because staying the trial would eliminate the time pressure placed on him to close the deal.

 “They refuse to commit to any closing date,” the filing said, “all the while remaining free to change their minds again or to invent new grounds to avoid the contract.”